okta/okta-signin-widget/test/e2e-wdio/README.md

 http://localhost:3000/done
 ```

-Each of these origins must be added as 'Trusted Origins'.
+Each of these origins must be added as [Trusted Origins](https://help.okta.com/en/prod/Content/Topics/Security/API-trusted-origins.htm).

 The test org should have at least one 'basic' user available for testing.